PM tells Cabinet ‘we will reform welfare’ amid backbench rebellion over plans

 “That’s not a system that can be left unreformed, not least because it’s unsustainable and therefore you won’t have a welfare system for those that need it in the future.”

-Earlier, the Prime Minister had told his ministers at a Cabinet meeting “we will reform welfare” and defended the Government’s efforts to fix a “broken” system.
+Earlier, the Prime Minister had told his ministers at a Cabinet meeting “we will reform welfare” and defended the Government’s efforts to fix what he called a “broken” system.

 Downing Street declined to say whether any Cabinet member expressed concern about the welfare Bill when asked by journalists on Tuesday, insisting it would “never get into details” of the high-level ministerial meeting.